zopefoundation/grok/doc/tutorial.rst

   Hello world!

-Note that you can change templates and see the effects instantly: there is no need to restart Zope to see the effect.
+Note that you can change templates and see the effects instantly: there is no need to restart the web server to see the effect.
 This is not true for changes on the Python level, for instance when you add a template.
 We show an example of this next.

 A second view